Short-crested monarch: Ecology and behavior

-Habitat and Conservation Status
+Habitat and conservation status

 This species is poorly known, but is reported to occupy the understorey of forest below 1,000 m.
-It is said to be more common on smaller islands such as Camiguin.
+It is said to be more common on smaller islands such as Camiguin but no surveys for done for it in recent years.

 IUCN has assessed this bird as near threatened This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of logging, agricultural conversion and mining activities occurring within the range.